amawaziny/notification-sys/README.md

 First, Mack sure you already installed Apache Maven, Docker and docker-compose on your environment, then run:

-`mvn clean install -Dactivemq=<activemq host> && docker-compose up`
+`./mvn clean install -Dactivemq=<activemq host> && docker-compose up`

-If you don't have ActiveMQ server installed you can skip test
+If you don't have any ActiveMQ server installed you can skip test with:

-`mvn clean install -DskipTests && docker-compose up`
+`./mvn clean install -DskipTests && docker-compose up`

 To see the full documentation of the API go to [Swagger](http://localhost:8080/notifications/swagger-ui/index.html) also, you can try the API from swagger directly